 Christianity came to Ireland in the Fifth Century AD and many of the stories related to St Patrick, credited with converting the island, are based in Ulster.
-He was enslaved on Slemish Mountain near Ballymena, engaged with the king of the Ulliad at Eman Macha near Armagh, and reputedly founded churches at Armagh and Downpatrick, and also nine churches along the Foyle Valley in the territory of the Ui Neill.
+He was enslaved on Slemish Mountain near Ballymena, engaged with the king of the Ulliad at Eman Macha near Armagh, and reputedly founded churches at Armagh and Downpatrick, and also seven churches along the Foyle Valley in the territory of the Ui Neill.
 These would have been in timber and this remained the material of choice until around the tenth century.
-The, the Annals record the clearly unusual sight of St Malachy building a stone church at his abbey in Bangor (Co.
+Then, the Annals record the clearly unusual sight of St Malachy building a stone church at his abbey in Bangor (Co.
 Down).

 Such stone churches mirrored the form and detail of their predecessors with steep pitched roofs and projecting side walls at corners in imitation of timber columns.
 They also reproduced in stone the crossing of the timbers at the ridge.
 O'Heaney's tomb in Banagher is a small reproduction of the type.